reubenja77/money-track/README.md

 - <strong>Flexibility:</strong> The App offers Users flexibility in managing their transactions, allowing them to add, view, filter, delete, generate reports, and exit the program.
 - <strong>Confirmation:</strong> The App includes confirmation prompts before deleting transactions, ensuring Users are certain about their actions.

-These UX design considerations contribute to a more intuitive and enjoyable user experience, making The Money Tracker App easier to use and more effective for managing personal finances.
+These UX design considerations contribute to a more intuitive and enjoyable user experience, making The Money Track App easier to use and more effective for managing personal finances.

 ### App Flowchart (created on LucidApp):